JAForbes/sum-type/readme.md

 There are many popular JS sum-type libraries.
 But they tend to have similar interpretations.
 Both [daggy] and [union-type] allow you to treat your sum types as prototypical classes with methods.

-This library used to have the same interprtation.
-But after using that interface in a lot of projects shifted towards a more opinionated take on `sum-type`s with hopefully less edge cases.
+This library used to have the same interpretation.
+But after using that interface in a lot of projects I shifted towards a more opinionated take on sum type's with hopefully less edge cases.

-It eschews a lot of complexity by adhering to static functions only.
+This iteration eschews numerous points of complexity by adhering to static functions only.
 Type signature's are simple and variadics are avoided wherever possible.  `sum-type` takes advantage of a powerful Haskell like type system by using the module [sanctuary-def] behind the scenes.

 `sum-type` also sits on top of a very simple specification: `static-sum-type` that attempts to create a protocol for various sum-type and functional libraries to interact.

-One of the tenets of static-sum-type is serializable case values.
+One of the core tenets of [static-sum-type] is serializable case values.

 ```js
 const newUser =